kentor/www.kentor.dev/posts/2016-05-30-node-js-hot-reloading-development.md

 as an argument.
 Now imagine changing the implementation of that function and have new file changes execute the new version without exiting the Node.js process.
-Furthermore, imagine modules that were imported via `require()` were reloaded when their implementation changes, so that when the function executes again, it runs the new version of your modules.
+Furthermore, imagine modules that were imported via `require()` were reloaded when they're updated, so that when the function executes again, it runs the new version of the modules.

 I wanted a system like that when I was thinking about how I would write the static site generator for this very blog.
 I wanted it so that whenever I saved a